godotengine/godot-docs/tutorials/2d/canvas_layers.rst

 ------------

 The answer is :ref:`CanvasLayer <class_CanvasLayer>`,
-which is a node that adds a separate 2D rendering layer for all it's children and grand-children.
+which is a node that adds a separate 2D rendering layer for all its children and grand-children.
 Viewport children will draw by default at layer "0", while a CanvasLayer will draw at any numeric layer.
 Layers with a greater number will be drawn above those with a smaller number.